A fully conservative and shift-invariant formulation for Galerkin discretizations of incompressible variable density flow: Properties of viscous regularizations.

 \section{Properties of viscous regularizations.}

 In this section, we investigate how viscous regularizations of the incompressible Euler equations \eqref{eq:cons_law_primitive} affect conservation properties.
-We note that the purpose of this section is to investigate the properties of the model and not to investigate the properties of the numerical method.
-To simplify the analysis we assume that $\DIV \bu = 0$ holds pointwise and assume periodic boundary conditions.
-We consider a viscous regularization of the following form
+We note that the purpose of this section is to investigate the properties of the model and not to investigate the properties of the numerical method. \commentC{Accordingly, we simplify the analysis by assuming that $\DIV \bu = 0$ holds pointwise and that the parameter $\alpha_{\uu}$ is unimportant since it is a property of the numerical method, not the model.
+We also assume that the domain is periodic.} We consider a viscous regularization of the following form

 where $\mu \geq 0 $ is the dynamic viscosity coefficient which in general is space-dependent, $\bef_{\rho} := \kappa \GRAD \rho$, where $\kappa \geq 0$ is a mass diffusivity coefficient which also is space-dependent.
 In this work, we define $\bef_\bbm$ as